Fora888/fully-digital-modular-hardware-synthesizer/README.md

 | 5v  | 5v  | GND |
 | GND | GND | GND |

-This asymmetric pattern ensures, that in case the header is plugged in incorrectly, the powersupply is shortcircuited and the module doesn't get damaged.
-Therefore it is advisable for powersupplys to feature some sort of fusing mechanism.
+This asymmetric pattern ensures, that in case the header is plugged in incorrectly, the power supply is short-circuited  and the module doesn't get damaged.
+Therefore it is advisable for power supplys to feature some sort of fusing mechanism.
-Since noisy power doesn't impact the sound quality of digital audio, switching powersupplys are sufficient for voltage conversion
+Since noisy power doesn't impact the sound quality of digital audio, switching power supplys are sufficient for voltage conversion

 ### Mechanical
 Since UART necessitates only one cable for transmission, akin to mono audio, the mechanical specifications of virtually any existing analog modular synthesizer can be used.
 The examples are based on eurorack the eurorack specification with 128mm height and 3.5mm TS (mono) phone connectors.